astares/Pharo-Binge/README.md

-# Binge
+# Binge for Pharo

 ## About

-BINGE - BIT MANIPULATION NEXT GENERATION
+BINGE - BIT MANIPULATION NEXT GENERATION for [Pharo](https://www.pharo.org)

 Binge is a library for Pharo to take back control on bits and bytes.
 A binge typically refers to an excessive and uncontrolled indulgence in something.